Not unlike America’s earliest settlers,

 James Theodore Holly passed down his legacy to his children.

-The youngest of nine, Theodora Holly, born in Haiti in the late 19th century, was a champion of women’s rights and education.
+Born in Haiti and the youngest of nine, Theodora Holly championed women’s rights and education.
 As an administrator in the Ministry of Education during the U.S. occupation of Haiti, she fought for access to schooling for girls and the poor.
 In a 1931 address, she urged Haitian women to engage in politics and social reform.
-Holly was also the French editor of The Negro World, writing and translating for Marcus Garvey’s movement.
-A founding member of the International Council of Women of the Darker Races, she promoted solidarity between Haitian and African American women, especially through education and couture arts.
+Holly was also the French editor of Marcus Garvey’s The Negro World, writing and translating for his Back to Africa movement.

 Le Marron Inconnu de Port au Prince is a bronze statue of a runaway slave, regarded as a symbol of black liberation commemorating the Haitian Revolution and the abolishment of slavery.